goliatone/go-options/README.md

 - `Now *time.Time` – defaults to `time.Now()` when omitted.
 - `Args map[string]any` – ad hoc inputs you want available to expressions.
 - `Metadata map[string]any` – auxiliary information (for logging, audit, etc.).
+- `Scope opts.Scope` – structured metadata describing the active layer; evaluators expose it to expressions as `scope`.
-- `Scope string` – optional label for the evaluation context.
+- `ScopeName string` – legacy string label retained for callers that only know the raw scope identifier.

+Use `opts.WithScope(...)` when constructing an options wrapper to seed this metadata automatically; it will be copied into every `RuleContext` unless you override it per invocation.

 All fields default to zero cost empty values so existing call sites continue to work unchanged.